 As the leader of your restaurant, managing your back of house efficiently helps give customers a positive experience and ultimately helps increase profit.

-First, invest in a simple inventory management system to help your team ensure there is minimal waste and that you don’t run out of key ingredients needed for your menu.
+First, invest in a simple inventory management system.
+This will ensure that you don’t run out of key ingredients and that your team is paying attention to food waste management.

 Next, ensure your kitchen setup is functional.
 Keeping it clean, and having stations next to each other in an order that makes sense, such as the prep station for vegetables next to the line cook who cooks them, helps avoid collisions and minimizes time wasted running across the kitchen.